 Who we are

-Simply2 Pet Products Limited (referred to using “We”, “Us”, “Our” or the “Company”) is a company registered in England and Wales (Company registration number: 05089058)
+Simply2 Pet Products (referred to using “We”, “Us”, “Our” or the “Company”) is a division of Natales Limited which is a company registered in England and Wales (Company registration number: 05089058)

 Our website address is: www.simply2.co.uk